×

 Framework Guidelines for Addressing Workplace Violence in the Health Sector: Joint Programme on Workplace Violence in the Health Sector (2002).
 World Health Organization.

 Framework Guidelines for Addressing Workplace Violence in the Health Sector: The Training Manual (2005).
-International Labour Organization.
+International Labor Organization.

 Workplace Violence in the Health Sector Country Cases Studies Research Instruments: Survey Questionnaire (English) (2003).
 World Health Organization (and others).

 Management of Workplace Violence Victims (2003).
-International Labour Organization (and others).
+International Labor Organization (and others).

 6.2 Attacks on Healthcare in Conflict / Fragility